sovrynn/ecdo/2-LOCATION-MAPPING/asia/japan/README.md

 The oldest remains of human inhabitants have been traced back to at least 10,000 BC.
 [2] For example, human remains in the Kamikuroiwaiwakage Cave have been dated to around 14,500 years ago.
 [3]

-It seems likely that humans did indeed inhabit Japan in periods long ago.
+It seems likely that humans did indeed inhabit Japan during periods long ago.

 ## Flood Myths